Seirdy/seirdy.one/content/posts/password-strength.md

 ### Quantifying password strength.

+*A previous version of this section wasn't clear and accurate.
+I've since removed the offending bits and added a clarification about salting/hashing to the [Caveats and estimates]({{<ref "#caveats-and-estimates" >}}) section.*

 A good measure of password strength is **entropy bits.** The entropy bits in a password is a base-2 logarithm of the number of guesses required to brute-force it.[^1]